OpenEvalProject/evals/manuscripts/elife-30823/v2/manuscript.md

 Our results beg the question of whether neuromast cells self-organize.
 Our operational definition of self-organization is an ‘autonomous increase in order by the sole interaction of the elements of the system’ (Haken, 1983), implying that a cellular collective organizes a complex structure without the influence of external morphogenetic landmarks, patterning cues, or pre-existent differential gene-expression profiles.
 If these conditions are not met, cellular groups may nevertheless form a complex structure through a process of ‘self-assembly’ (Sasai, 2013; Turner et al., 2016).
 The reduction of neuromasts to around 5% of their original size shows that intact resident cells can rapidly recreate their original microenvironment to rebuild a neuromast with normal organization, proportions and polarity.
 Although these observations suggest autonomy, extrinsic sources of information including the extracellular matrix that remains intact after cell loss may serve as a blueprint for epithelial organization.
 Yet, unless such patterns are rebuilt together with the organ, neuromasts architecture and proportions would depend on the area occupied by the regrowing epithelium.
 In other words, cell-fate acquisition and cell-class distribution must be tissue-size dependent.
 However, we show that neuromast regain geometric order as early as 2 days after injury, when their cellular content is less than 60% of the original.
 Although our results do not irrefutably demonstrate self-organization during neuromast regeneration, they strongly support this idea.
 We argue that self-organization is an optimal morphogenetic process to govern organ repair because (i) it requires the least amount of previous information and (ii) it is robust to run-off signals that could lead to catastrophic failure.

-## Conclusions
+### Conclusions

 Understanding how tissues respond to the inherently random nature of injury to recapitulate their architecture requires the identification of cues and signals that determine cell-fate acquisition, localization and three-dimensional organization.
 Here we reveal an archetypal sensory organ endowed with isotropic regenerative ability and responses that comply to damage severity, nature and localization.
 An important corollary of our findings is that progenitor behavior is a facultative status that every sustentacular cell can acquire or abandon during regeneration (Blanpain and Fuchs, 2014; Wymeersch et al., 2016).
 Importantly, we illustrate a machine learning implementation to identify features that predict cell-fate choices during tissue growth and morphogenesis.
 This quantitative approach is simple and model-independent, which facilitates its application to other organs or experimental systems to understand how multiple cells interact dynamically during organogenesis and organ regeneration in the natural context of the whole animal, and to identify how divergences from the normal regenerative processes lead to failed tissue repair.

 ## Materials and methods

-## Zebrafish strains and husbandry
+### Zebrafish strains and husbandry

 Zebrafish were maintained under standard conditions, and experiments were performed in accordance with protocols approved by the PRBB Ethical Committee of Animal Experimentation of the PRBB Barcelona, Spain.
 Eggs were collected from natural spawning and maintained at 28.5°C in Petri dishes at a density of up to 50 per dish.
 Transgenic lines used were ET(krt4:EGFP)SqGw57A (referred to in the text as SqGw57A) (Kondrychyn et al., 2011), ET(krt4:EGFP)SqET4 (SqET4) (Parinov et al., 2004), Tg[Myo6b:actb1-EGFP] (Kindt et al., 2012), Tg[−8.0cldnb:Lyn-EGFP] (Cldnb:lynGFP) (Haas and Gilmour, 2006), Tg[Alpl:mCherry] (Steiner et al., 2014), Tg[Sox2-2a-sfGFPstl84] (referred to as Sox2:GFP) (Shin et al., 2014).
 To label cell nuclei, in vitro transcribed capped RNA coding for histone 2B-mCherry was injected in 1–4 cell embryos at a concentration of 100 ng/μl (Rosen et al., 2009).
 Throughout the study, zebrafish larvæ were anesthetized with a 610 µM solution of the anesthetic 3-aminobenzoic acid ethyl ester (MS-222).

-## Laser-mediated cell ablations
+### Laser-mediated cell ablations

 For in toto cell ablation, we used the iLasPulse laser system (Roper Scientific SAS, Evry, France) mounted on a Zeiss Axio Observer inverted microscope equipped with a 63X water-immersion objective (N.A. = 1.2) (Xiao et al., 2015).
 The same ablation protocol was used for all experiments using five dpf larvæ.
 Briefly, zebrafish larvæ were anesthetized, mounted on a glass-bottom dish and embedded in 1% low-melting point agarose.
 Three laser pulses (355 nm, 400 ps/2.5 μJ per pulse) were applied to each target cell.
 After beam delivery, larvæ were removed from the agarose and placed in anesthesia-free embryo medium.
 All ablations were systematically performed on the L2 or L3 posterior lateral-line neuromasts, except for those in Figure 6F, for which we targeted the LII.2 neuromast.

-## Phalloidin staining
+### Phalloidin staining

 Samples were fixed in 4% PFA overnight at 4°C, washed several times in 0.1% PBSTw and incubated in phalloidin-Alexa 568 or Alexa 488 (Invitrogen) diluted 1:20 in 0.1% PBSTw overnight at 4°C. Samples were washed several times in 0.1% PBSTw and mounted in 0.1% PBSTw with Vectashield (1/100, Vector Labs, Burlingame, CA, USA).

-## Regeneration analysis and quantification
+### Regeneration analysis and quantification

 For quantification of cell numbers during neuromast regeneration, Tg[Cldnb:lynGFP; SqGw57A; Alpl:mCherry] zebrafish larvæ were anesthetized, mounted on a glass-bottom dish and embedded in 1% low-melting point agarose.
 All samples were imaged before injury, 4 hpi and every 24 hr up to 7 dpi with an inverted spinning-disc confocal microscope (Zeiss by Visitron), under a 63X water-immersion objective.
 After imaging, larvæ were quickly transferred to anesthetic-free medium.
 Cells were manually counted using the FIJI multi-point tool by scrolling throughout the entire volume of the neuromast.
 Cell classes were identified by the following criteria: Interneuromast cells: Cldnb:lynGFP(+), SqGw57A(-), Alpl:mCherry(+).
 Mantle cells: Cldnb:lynGFP(+), SqGw57A(+), Alpl:mCherry(+).
 Sustentacular cells: Cldnb:lynGFP(+), SqGw57A(+), Alpl:mCherry(-).
 Hair cells: Cldnb:lynGFP(+), SqGw57A(-), Alpl:mCherry(-).
 Hair cell identity was verified by the concomitant observation of the correct transgene expression pattern, central-apical location and the presence of a hair-cell bundle.
 Data was processed and analyzed using GraphPad Prism version 6.04 for Windows (GraphPad Software, La Jolla, CA, USA, www.graphpad.com).
 In the box plots, the boundary of the box closest to zero indicates the 25th percentile (q1), a black line within the box marks the median, and the boundary of the box farthest from zero indicates the 75th percentile (q3).
 Whiskers above and below the box include points that are not outliers.
 Points are considered as outliers if they are bigger than q3 + 1.5(q3 – q1) or smaller than q1 – 1.5(q3 – q1).

-## Videomicroscopy, cell tracking and lineage tracing
+### Videomicroscopy, cell tracking and lineage tracing

 Larvæ were anesthetized, mounted onto a glass-bottom 3 cm Petri dish (MatTek) and covered with 1% low-melting point agarose with diluted anesthetic.
 Z-stack series were acquired every 15 min at 28.5°C using a 63X water-immersion objective.
 Cells were tracked overtime using volumetric Z-stack images with FIJI plugin MTrackJ (Meijering et al., 2012).
 Movies were registered two times for image stabilization and centered upon the centroid of the surviving group of cells and the subsequent regenerating organs.
 Founder cells are identified from 1 to 6 (n) and their daughter cells receive 2 n and 2n + 1 identities.
 All images were processed with the FIJI software package.

-## Pharmacology
+### Pharmacology

 All pharmacological treatments were performed as described previously (López-Schier and Hudspeth, 2006; Wibowo et al., 2011; Pinto-Teixeira et al., 2015).
 Briefly, the following concentrations and timings used were: Neomycin sulfate (Sigma, St. Louis, MO) 250 µM for 45 min; N-[N-(3,5-difluorophenacetyl)-L-alanyl]-S-phenylglycine-t-butyl ester (DAPT) (Sigma) 100 µM for 24–48 hr.
 Equal amounts of DMSO were diluted in embryo medium for control specimens.

-## Random forest prediction
+### Random forest prediction

 Random forest algorithms use the majority vote of numerous decision trees based on selected features to predict choices between given outcomes (Murphy, 2012).
 We used a list of spatial, movement and neighborhood features (see Suppl.
 Table 1) to perform the random forest prediction of fate choice.
 We trained the random forest on 14 experiments and tested our prediction on one left-out experiment in a round robin fashion, leading to 15 test sets overall.
 To evaluate our prediction, we calculated Matthews correlation coefficient (MCC) (Matthews, 1975), which accounts for imbalance in our data (e.g. 78% of all divisions are SS divisions).
+The MCC is calculated by:

+$$
+MCC=\frac{TP \times TN − FP \times FN}{\sqrt{(TP + FP)(TP + FN)(TN + FP)(TN + FN)}}
+$$

-The MCC is calculated by:MCC=TP × TN − FP × FN(TP + FP)(TP + FN)(TN + FP)(TN + FN)where TP denotes true positive, TN true negative, FP true positive and FN false negative predictions.
+where TP denotes true positive, TN true negative, FP true positive and FN false negative predictions.
 The MCC can have values between −1 and +1, where −1 is a completely incorrect, 0 a random and +1 a perfect prediction.
 To evaluate the variance of the MCC on the 15 test sets we used a bootstrapping approach, where we draw 15 samples from all test sets with replacement 15 times.
 From this resampled data we calculated the mean MCC and the standard deviation as shown in Figure 8B and D. All machine-learning analyses were performed using MATLAB (Version 2015b on a Windows 7 machine)